 Cranberry Cotoneaster is attractive much of the year.
-It has small, glossy green leaves throughout the growing season that turns purple to red in the fall before falling.
-It has small, pink flowers in late spring that are followed by red cranberry-like berries that persist into the winter.
-The branches are low and spreading with an interesting herringbone pattern.
+It has small, glossy green leaves throughout the growing season that turn purple to red in the fall before falling.
+It has small, pink flowers in late spring followed by red cranberry-like berries that persist into the winter.
+The branches are low and spreading with an attractive herringbone pattern.
 It makes a good foundation plant or low hedge.

 This shrub prefers full sun to partial shade and will tolerate a wide variety of soils.
 It does not have any serious pest or disease problems.